maquenneville/table-botty-/README.md

 - Adding and dropping columns
 - Condensing tables with multiple entries per object
 - Dropping rows via plain english conditionals
-- Applying GPT-generated functions to columns, using other columns, to pwrform operations
+- Applying GPT-generated functions to columns, using other columns, to perform operations

 # Installation
 1. Install Python (version 3.6 or higher is recommended).